Where to Stay in San Francisco: Best Areas & Hotels

 With its dreamy scenery and quaint neighborhoods, San Francisco invites romance.
 Several hotels in the city cater to couples, with luxurious rooms, spas, fine-dining restaurants, and spectacular bay views.

-The Huntington Hotel on Nob Hill blends historic charm with contemporary style and modern amenities.
-This four-star hotel has an alluring and distinguished ambience that would be perfect for a romantic getaway or honeymoon.
+The four-star Huntington Hotel on Nob Hill blends historic charm with contemporary style and modern amenities.
 Guests will appreciate the warmth and character of the lobby, as well as the elegant restaurant that specializes in classic American cuisine.
 Decorated in a sophisticated style, the guest rooms and suites feature fine bed linens and gorgeous updated bathrooms.
 The hotel's spa is an urban oasis, with its infinity pool, saunas, steam rooms, and pampering treatments.

-At the heart of Nob Hill, the White Swan Inn charms guests with décor that channels an English country cottage.
-There's also a surprising touch of 1960s London mod style that accents each room.
-This cozy, little boutique hotel feels like a home away from home.
-It's convenient for visitors traveling without a car because it lies within walking distance to cable cars, Union Square shops, Chinatown, and North Beach.
-Accommodations include a complimentary full breakfast buffet, complete with egg dishes, quiches, freshly baked scones, morning pastries, fruit, and coffee or tea.
+At the heart of Nob Hill, the cozy White Swan Inn charms guests with décor that channels an English country cottage with a touch of 1960s London mod style.
+The location is convenient for visitors traveling without a car because it's within walking distance to cable cars, Union Square shops, Chinatown, and North Beach.
+Accommodations include a complimentary breakfast, complete with freshly baked pastries, fruit, and coffee or tea.

-Combining an intimate ambience with a happening location, the four-star Hotel Emblem has it all.
-This appealing spot is steps away from Union Square shops; excellent restaurants; and art galleries on Sutter, Post, and Geary streets.
+The four-star Hotel Emblem offers an intimate ambience and a happening location, steps away from Union Square shops; excellent restaurants; and art galleries on Sutter, Post, and Geary streets.
 Inspired by the eclectic, edgy style of the Beat Generation, the Hotel Emblem has spacious guest rooms adorned with creative flair.
 The hotel also has an inviting library and a restaurant/jazz lounge that presents live music performances nightly.
 In keeping with its literary theme, the hotel hosts poetry readings on occasion.

 Travelers searching for ideas of where to stay outside of San Francisco should look at the hotels near SFO airport.
 This area (15 miles south of San Francisco), including the cities of Millbrae and Burlingame, is just a 30-minute BART train ride or drive into downtown San Francisco.